zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 > The Gardeners are not gods.
 They cannot simply bestow enlightenment.
 They are **runners in a relay race**, bound by the same rules as everyone else.

 Their sacred duty is not that of an omnipresent deity but of an **essential runner in the vastest relay race of the cosmos**.
-They can guide, seed, and prepare—but they cannot *give* gnosis.
+They can guide, seed, and prepare, but they cannot *give* gnosis.
 Each civilization must earn its own.

 ---